Mansard Roof, 1923 by Edward Hopper

 past.
 By choosing this subject, he force people to consider the changes and indeed, in 1920's there was a lot of changes: immigration, race, alcohol, gender....
 A decade of profound social changes, rise of consumerism and mass

 entertainment: a revolution in morals.
-Hopper chose to side with the old america, the refusal of modern art, what reminded him of the past, the Golden Age.
+Hopper chose to side with the old America, the refusal of modern art, what reminded him of the past, the Golden Age.
 With this painting, Hopper was very successful, it won a prize and was purchased

 by the Brooklyn Museum.